ServiceStackApps/typescript-server-events/README.md

 > We've also extended the `heartbeatIntervalMs` as this `EventSource` implementation is based on XHR which in React Native terminates the XHR long-running connection to the Server Events `/event-stream` causing it to auto-reconnect on each heartbeat.
-We'll continue to investigate to see if there's a more suitable `EventSource` implementation we can use in React Native.
+We'll continue investigating to find a more suitable `EventSource` implementation for React Native.

 ### React Native Handler Implementations

-Whilst the purpose of the handlers remain the same, we start to see the implementation diverge in React Native where instead of HTML we're adding JSX of Mobile App Components and our state is now maintained in the React Component's state where it's able to trigger re-rendering of the UI on each state change.
+Whilst the purpose of the handlers remain the same, we start to see the implementation diverge in React Native where instead of HTML we're adding JSX and instead of Arrays our state is maintained in the React Component's state where it can automatically trigger re-rendering of the UI on each state change.

 ```js
 refresh = (e) => {